phpbb/quickinstall/README.md

 4. Point your browser to the QuickInstall directory (e.g., `http://localhost/quickinstall/index.php`).
 You should be taken directly to the "Install QuickInstall" page.
 Most default settings should be enough to get you started, but you must add your database connection settings.
 Click "Save" once you have configured all the settings to your liking, and you are good to go.
 If you don't set a profile name, the name "default" will be used.

+> **Alternate Installations:**<br>
 > You can store additional versions of phpBB and boards with alternate styles or language packs in `sources/phpBB3_alt/` .
 You can name these alternate phpBB folders whatever you want, e.g.:  `sources/phpBB3_alt/phpBB-3.0.12`, `sources/phpBB3_alt/phpBB-sv`, etc. They will then be available as alternative phpBB3 boards you can choose to install or save as Profiles.

+> **Adding phpBB Extras**:<br>
 > If you want additional files/folders, such as extensions, to be copied to your boards when they are created, you can put them in the `sources/extra/` directory.
 By using the same directory structure in `sources/extra/` as phpBB, the files/folders should be mapped to the correct locations in your boards.
+For example: `sources/extra/ext/phpbb/pages`.

 ## 🛠 Upgrading
 1. Get the latest version of [QuickInstall](https://www.phpbb.com/customise/db/official_tool/phpbb3_quickinstall/) and extract it.